lululxvi/deepxde/docs/user/installation.rst

 Installation
 ============

 DeepXDE requires `TensorFlow <https://www.tensorflow.org/>`_ to be installed.
 Then, you can install DeepXDE itself.
-If you use Python 2, you need to install DeepXDE using ``pip``.

 - Install the stable version with ``pip``::